Sergey Aleksandrovich Popov: Political career

 In 2004, he was the President of the Inter-Parliamentary Assembly of Orthodoxy.
 In 2007, he was the head of the party project "Historical Memory".

-In 2 December 2007, he was elected to the State Duma of 5th convocation on the list of the United Russia Party.
+On 2 December 2007, he was elected to the State Duma of 5th convocation on the list of the United Russia Party.

 On 4 December 2011, he was elected to the 6th State Duma on the list of the United Russia Party.

 From January to December 2012, he was demoted to First Deputy Chairman of the State Duma Committee on Public Associations and Religious Organizations.
 From 2012 to 2015, he was the Chairman of the State Duma Committee on the regulations and organization of the work of the State Duma.
 In March 2012, he has been a member of the State Duma Commission for Controlling the Accuracy of Information on Income, Property and Property Liabilities Submitted by State Duma Deputies.
 In 2015, he was a member of the State Duma Defense Committee.

 In October 2015, he has been the first deputy head of the United Russia faction in the State Duma.

 He was a member of the Presidium of the General Council of the United Russia party.

 On 29 September 2016, Popov became a Member of the Federation Council, a representative of the legislative authority of Omsk Oblast.
 He was the Deputy Chairman of the Federation Council Committee on Regulations and Organization of the Work of Parliamentary Activities.

 On September 14, 2018, Popov prematurely terminated his activities as a member of the Federation Council.
 He has been Advisor to the General Director of the State Space Corporation Roscosmos.

 He is the author of a number of books, brochures and articles on the development of the political system in Russia, the results of election campaigns, commentaries on the laws "On the Public Chamber of the Russian Federation", "On the Procedure for Appeal of Citizens" and a number of others.